TYPE DESIGN INFORMATION PAGE last updated on Thu Jan 14 11:37:52 EST 2021

 Bender Script (2008) is a brush script developed from an incomplete script drawn by Charles Chas Bluemlein.

 Greyletter is Neil Patel's type foundry in Portland, Maine, est. 2009.
+It morphed into Tetradtype in 2016.
 Neil Patel is a semiconductor process engineer who was introduced to type design by his wife, a graphic designer.
 His typefaces:

 Maine-based photo editor, designer, and web guy.
 Creator of the upright connected (school) script font Fifth Grade Cursive (2011), Smotth Papyrus (a smooth version of papyrus), the cleanly hand-printed Mathilde (2012) and Popcorn Mountain (2012).

 In 2013, he created Frosting For Breakfast (script face), Turkeyface, Mathilde (script face), Que Rompa (an extreme-contrast poster face: the full family is commercial), Pretty City Kitties, Mousedrawn, and the gorgeous technical handwriting typeface #1 Ichiro.